Design of magnonic waveguides using surface anisotropy-induced Bragg mirrors

+For uniformity in $z-$direction, solutions take plane wave form $e^{i k_z z}$ with amplitudes $m_y(x,y)$, $m_z(x,y)$, $\varphi(x,y)$.
+Eqs.~\ref{eq:linear_LLE},~\ref{eq:gauss_ferromagnet} together with boundary conditions (\ref{eq:BC}) were implemented in the mathematical module of the COMSOL Multiphysics\cite{Szulc_2022} and solved via finite element method for:

+(i) \textit{Unit cell of infinite magnonic crystal} – determining frequency gaps: Bloch boundary conditions in $x$-direction for 2D wave vector $\mathbf{k} = k_{x} \hat{\mathbf{x}} + k_{z} \hat{\mathbf{z}}$ were applied to find gap edges of magnonic crystal for given value of $k_z$.

-(ii) Waveguide modes localized in magnonic gaps: For the analysis of waveguide modes with frequencies within the magnonic gaps, a larger domain was used.
-Each magnonic crystal (Bragg mirror) was modeled with a length of 21 periods, and Bloch-Floquet boundary conditions were imposed at the ends of the structure.
-This large length allows the study of weakly localized waveguide modes.
+(ii) \textit{Full waveguide structure} – determining the 1D dispersion of waveguide modes: periodic boundary conditions were applied at both ends of the whole structure (two 21-period Bragg mirrors) to enable the study of weakly localized waveguide modes.

-Since the system is uniform in the \( z \)-direction, we assumed a plane wave solution of the form \( \propto e^{i k_z z} \) in this direction, where \( k_z \), the \( z \)-component of the wave vector, was treated as a model parameter.